+Position Primary Functions/Processes Supplemental Additional notes

+Functions/Processes

+Vice Chancellor Coordinates and Communicates

+Districtwide, Program and Course

+Approvals, Student Success

+Initiatives, Enrollment

+Management, Strategic Planning,

+Accessibility Planning, Board Review

+and Update, Academic Calendar,

+Faculty Evaluations.

-Position Primary Functions/Processes Supplemental Functions/Processes Additional notes Vice Chancellor, Educational Services Coordinates and Communicates Districtwide, Program and Course Approvals, Student Success Initiatives, Enrollment Management, Strategic Planning, Accessibility Planning, Board Review and Update, Academic Calendar, Faculty Evaluations. runctions/ Processes Currently vacant Educational Services Assistant Supports the Vice Chancellor Monitor, control and process expenditures and budget accounts.
+Educational Services Assistant Supports the Vice Chancellor Monitor, control and process

+expenditures and budget accounts.

 Organize and maintain filing.

-Coordinate and participate in a variety of meetings.
-Associate Vice Chancellor, Planning Educational Technology Provides overall leadership in the development of district strategic plans, provides leadership and guidance in the accreditation process, and selection and implementation of educational technology In coordination with the college vice presidents and provide leadership in the selection and implementation of strategic educational technology solutions in alignment with the district strategic and technology plans.
-Associate Vice Chancellor, Enrollment Management Officer Provide overall leadership in the planning, organization, administration, evaluation, and implementation of a comprehensive enrollment management plan Plan, and implement a Districtwide comprehensive enrollment management plan to establish Full- Time Equivalent Students (FTES) targets and FTES projections Currently serving as Interim President, Bakersfield College a) List all the AUOs for the unit.
+Coordinate and participate in a

+variety of meetings.

+Associate Vice Chancellor, Planning Provides overall leadership in the In coordination with the college

+Educational Technology development of district strategic vice presidents and provide

+plans, provides leadership and leadership in the selection and

+guidance in the implementation of

+accreditation process, and selection strategic educational technology

+and implementation of educational solutions in alignment with the

+technology district strategic and

+technology plans.

+Associate Vice Chancellor, Enrollment Plan, and implement a Districtwide

+Management Officer planning, organization, comprehensive enrollment

+administration, evaluation, and management plan to establish Full-

+implementation of a comprehensive Time Equivalent Students (FTES)

+enrollment management plan targets and FTES projections

+a) List all the AUOs for the unit.
 AUOs describe what a customer or end-user will understand, experience, or obtain as a result of the service the unit provides to the colleges and other internal stakeholders.
 Describe the method of assessment and the criteria used to determine success in the service provided.
 The assessment method should include some way of measuring college, internal or external stakeholders' demand or need for and satisfaction with the service (add additional rows as necessary.)

-Administrative Unit Outcomes (AUOs) Strategic Plan Alignment Review Period Method of Assessment Criteria for determining success in service provided 1.
-Communication occurs through monthly meetings with College Vice Presidents.
-Exchange will occur on district-wide issues for discussion, problem solving, and planning.
-Goal #5: Strengthen Organizational Effectiveness 2024-2025 Survey of effectiveness submitted to Vice Presidents and results assessed.
+Administrative Unit Outcomes (AUOs) Strategic Plan Alignment Review Period Method of Assessment Criteria for determining success in service provided 1. monthly meetings with College Vice Presidents.
+Exchange will Goal #5: Strengthen Organizational Effectiveness 2024-2025 Survey of effectiveness submitted to Vice Presidents and results assessed.
 90% of respondents will be satisfied with the providing of information.
-2. Instructional programs are reviewed and recommended for approval to the Chancellor and Board of Trustees.
-Goal #5: Strengthen Organizational Effectiveness 2024-2025 Information will be reviewed no later than 60 days and provide recommendations to the Chancellor for the Board of Trustees approval.
+2. reviewed and recommended for approval to the Chancellor and Goal #5: Strengthen Organizational Effectiveness 2024-2025 Information will be reviewed no later than 60 days and provide recommendations to the Chancellor for the Board of Trustees approval.
 Colleges are providing students the most appropriate and timely instruction to ensure student success.
-3. Policies are revised and input obtained through constituent groups to conform with new and revised Title 5 regulations from the CA Board of Governors that are incorporated into the KCCD Policies annually.
-Effectiveness 2024-2025 KCCD policies will be reviewed upon published state regulations to assess needed changes.
+3. obtained through constituent groups to conform with new and Goal #5: Strengthen Organizational Effectiveness 2024-2025 KCCD policies will be reviewed upon published state regulations to assess needed changes.
 100% KCCD policies are in compliance with Title 5 rules, formatted into KCCD format and adopted by the Board of Trustees.